top of page

 the squatters

-After the local community board issues a plea to local activists to preserve the crumbling tenements of the neighborhood, a group of pioneers take over an abandoned building and work to repair it.
-They look down on the renters, tricked into paying rent to a con man.
+After the community board issues a plea to local activists to preserve the crumbling tenements of the neighborhood, a group of pioneers take over an abandoned building and work to repair it.
+They look down on the renters who were tricked into paying rent to a grifter.

 the renters

-Naïve newcomers pay rent to a grifter who takes off, leaving them to look after the building themselves.
-They look down on the squatters across the street who broke into the building to squat it, although they will come to realize that they have much in common.
+Naïve newcomers pay rent to a con man who takes off, leaving them to look after the building themselves.
+They look down on the squatters who broke into the building across the street, but will come to realize that they have much in common.

 THE VILLAINS